 If you think I can help your organisation please get in touch.

 THEIRWORLD - https://theirworld.org/

-I'm currently a part-time specialised writer with a charity called Theirworld which advocates for children's rights across the world.
-I report on how children's education has been affected by war, civil conflicts and general violence in societies.
+I was a part-time specialist writer with a charity called Theirworld which advocates for children's rights across the world.
+I reported on how children's education was affected by war, civil conflicts and general violence in societies.

 Click here to read my stories - https://theirworld.org/search?q=billy+briggs

 BAUER ACADEMY - http://baueracademy.co.uk

 I've been a media tutor with Bauer Academy since 2011, hosting media workshops across the UK.
 I teach students about news reporting, long-form reportage, investigations, fact checking, photography and online journalism.

 I was hired as a media consultant with INSP in 2011 and later appointed part-time editor of its online news service, which provides free content to more than 100 street papers across the world.